 The put/call ratio measures the relative volume of put options versus call options currently traded in the market.
-A low ratio has historically tended to favor value stocks performance over growth stocks, while a high ratio has corresponded with growth stocks marginally outperforming or performing as well as value stocks.
+A low ratio has historically tended to favor value stocks over growth stocks, while a high ratio has corresponded with growth stocks marginally outperforming or performing as well as value stocks.

-VIX fell throughout Q2 and remains at depressed levels as of this writing, favoring growth stocks.
-The put/call ratio ended the quarter down and well below its five-year average, favoring value stocks.
+VIX rose through Q3 but remains at reasonably low levels, seemingly indifferent between growth and value.
+The put call ratio ended the quarter up and above its five-year average, favoring growth stocks.

 On balance, these sentiment indicators currently slightly favor growth stocks.